 - General eye discomfort or irritation

-- Eye fatigue worsening throughout the day
+- Eye fatigue that worsens throughout the day

-- Headaches around your eyes or forehead
+- Headaches around the eyes or forehead

 Night Vision Difficulties and Halos

-At night, astigmatism typically causes:
+At night, astigmatism commonly causes:

-- Light sources appearing “streaky” with lines radiating outward
+- Light sources appearing streaky, with lines radiating outward

 - Increased glare from oncoming headlights

-- Blurred vision worsening in rainy conditions
+- Worsened blur in rainy or low-contrast conditions

 How Astigmatism Is Diagnosed During an Eye Exam